 2013 / event of selling postcards that document an action

 De Loods (Silo) is a building in Groningen that was lifted from its previous location and deposited to where it now sits.
-I chose this building as my MFA graduation exhibition site.
-After developing a site-specific project, I was told by the exhibition organizers that the building was not suitable and was offered another more gallery-like exhibition space.
+After developing a project to be housed in De Loods, I was told by the exhibition organizers that the building was not suitable and was offered another more gallery-like exhibition space.
 After developing another project for the second space, I was informed that the second space was no longer available and I should return (at this point reluctantly) to my first choice.
 Through moving between spaces and perhaps the shifting of time, I no longer had an interest in being present.
 This general sense of indifference was the point of departure for this site-specific project.

 POSTCARD DESIGNS - DE LOODS (SILO) GRONINGEN, THE NETHERLANDS